 If any attempts were made to bend her legs, they would have quite literally snapped in half.
 In addition to the frostbite, Henna was also emaciated with a prominent keel (due to starvation).
 She was barely conscious, severely dehydrated and weak.

-Henna was placed in a temperature-controlled incubator, for support and most importantly to slowly warm her body back to normal temperature (which is what should be done with birds suspected to have any form of frostbite---from mild to severe).
+Henna was placed in a temperature-controlled incubator, for support and most importantly to slowly warm her body back to normal temperature.

-Henna’s prominent keel (left photo) and her in the incubator, with a starving dog in the background who had also been rescued by A.S.K. (right photo)
+Henna’s prominent keel (left photo) and her in the incubator. (right photo)

 After Henna thawed in the incubator, she was administered fluids to improve hydration and tissue perfusion.